 Unless revoked, a proxy will be voted at the virtual-only Meeting in accordance with the stockholder's indicated instructions.
-In the absence of instructions, the shares will be voted FOR the election of each nominee for director named in this Proxy Statement (Proposal 1); and FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 (Proposal 2).
+In the absence of instructions, proxies will be voted FOR the election of each nominee for director named in this Proxy Statement (Proposal 1); FOR the approval of the advisory resolution on executive compensation (Proposal 2); "THREE YEARS" for the frequency of future advisory votes related to executive compensation (Proposal 3); and FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023 (Proposal 4).